Learn / Guides / Website tracking guide

 User activity tracking is the process of monitoring, collecting, and analyzing visitor browsing behavior on a website or app.

-That’s why the bulk of this guide will focus on showing you how to go beyond Google Analytics and track user activity with behavior analytics tools like heatmaps and session recordings to understand what’s happening, fix issues, and spot those all-important optimization opportunities.
+Read on to learn how you can track user activity on your website with visually engaging behavior analytics tools like heatmaps and session recordings to understand what’s happening, fix functionality issues, and spot those all-important optimization opportunities.

-Businesses and web domains use a number of tracking software tools to view how users behave on their website.
-Some of the most common ways to track user activity include:
+Businesses and website owners use a number of tracking software tools to view how users behave on their website.
+Some of the most common ways to monitor user activity include: